lux5/HilltopServer_Otago/README.md

 # Get the latest flow from Hilltop Telemetry for the two sites
 x_telemetry = daily_Flo_telemetry(site)

-# Use the telemetry flow data to update those obtained from Global (till latest)
+# Use the telemetry flow data to update those obtained from Global to make a full dataset
 x = x_global.combine_first(x_telemetry)
 ```